 Guided image filtering performs edge-preserving smoothing on an image.
 It uses the content of a second image, called a guidance image, to influence the filtering.

-This example shows how to segment a hot object from the background in a thermographic image.
+Segment a hot object from the background in a thermographic image.

 Integral images are a quick way to represent images for filtering.
 In an integral image, the value of each pixel is the summation of the pixels above and to the left of it.

-This example shows how to smooth an image by different amounts by applying box filters of varying sizes to the integral image.
+Smooth an image by different amounts by applying box filters of varying sizes to the integral image.

 You can design filters that modify the frequency content of images.
 Filtering in the frequency domain is often faster than filtering in the spatial domain.